How many foods starting with L have you ever tried? 10? 20?… And you think that’s all? Believe me, the list is longer than you could’ve imagined!

 Everyone loves snacks and desserts!
 But can you say all their names that begin with L?
 I have some suggestions for you right away.

-If you love tiramisu, you must have heard of ladyfingers.
+If you love tiramisu or mascarpone sweet courses in general, you must have heard of ladyfingers.
 They are low-density, dry sponge cakes with the same appearance as a small finger.
 But don’t mistake them with the vegetable called Ladies’ Finger.

 They’re mainly used to create desserts, one of which is the famous tiramisu.
 Others can be trifles, charlottes.
 Or you can just eat them as a snack with a cup of coffee or tea.
 Ladyfinger can have a wide range of flavors, from plain vanilla to chocolate, matcha, coffee,…